BlackBodyCircuits/Autonomous-Meteor-Detector-and-Tracker/README.md

 # Autonomous-Meteor-Detector-and-Tracker
-A low-cost, robust, open-source system to detect and track meteors that can be safely deployed space and astronomy enthusiasts.
+A low-cost, robust, open-source system to detect and track meteors that can be safely deployed space by astronomy enthusiasts.